 Most personal attorneys work on a contingency fee basis.
 The design of the contingency fee system actually reduces the number of frivolous lawsuits and unsupported litigation by discouraging attorneys from presenting claims that have no legal foundation, negative value or otherwise lack merit.

-The contingent-fee arrangement ensures that the attorney believes in the case and knows that there is proper legal basis for the claim.
+The contingent-fee arrangement ensures that the personal injury attorney believes in the case and knows that there is proper legal basis for the claim.
 An attorney that works on a contingency fee basis would be unwise to take on cases that have no legal foundation solely because of the financial investment attorneys are required to put into the cases they handle.